How I Steam My Face at Home (When My Skin Looks Dull and Annoyed)

 The Time I Steamed with Peppermint Oil & Blacked Out

-Okay, not blacked out, but I legit gave myself a sinus clearing so intense I almost floated off my bathroom floor.
+Okay, not blacked out, but I legit gave myself a sinus clearing so intense I almost levitated off my bathroom floor.
 I added 3 drops of peppermint oil and immediately felt my soul leave my body.
 Use 1 drop MAX.
 Trust me.
 Learned the hard way.

 Final Thoughts: It’s Giving Glow

 If you’re bored with your skincare routine, overwhelmed with products, or just need a weekly ritual that feels like actual self-care, not another task on your to-do list, facial steaming is your girl.
+Steam isn’t magic.
+It’s maintenance.
+If your skin feels dull and blocked, it works.
+If your skin is inflamed, skip it.

 It’s the cozy, affordable, effective habit that feels bougie but isn’t.
 Do it with a face mask.
 Do it while watching Real Housewives.
 Do it because you’re tired of spending $98 on serums that promise glow and give nothing but tears.

-Tell me: Have you tried facial steaming?
+Have you tried facial steaming?
 Did it change your skin?
 Do you want more skincare rituals like this?
-Drop your thoughts in the comments or DM me on Instagram: @Chronically_Chic_

 Next